“Ludicrous Speed”: Where We Get Our Address-Processing Superpowers

 This one is entirely inside your control, because you're the one who picks it.
 If you're just headed down the street, then great.
 If you're headed all the way to Anchorage, Alaska, you're going to run out of freeway long before you run out of road.
 The point here is, if you're traveling a long distance, you can't expect to arrive there after a 15-minute drive.

-How does this relate to our topic of doing things like getting the geocode for an address?
+How does this relate to our topic of doing things like performing a geocode lookup for an address?
 Simple: it's like asking yourself just what kind of services you need.
-Some providers offer more comprehensive data and services.
+Some geocoder services offer more comprehensive data and services.
 Some can even give you things like email address information for the people living there, or average climate and weather patterns for the area.

 Sure it's cool to have the census data regarding the locations you have addresses for.
 But do you really need it?
 And do you need it enough to justify the three days it's going to take for your 10,000 addresses to come back to you?
 That difference in work to be done is like an addition in distance to be traveled—an increase in either work or distance means an increase in the time it takes.

 Part of the reason we're so fast at SmartyStreets is because we've narrowed our focus.
-We do address validation and geocoding.
-We provide some supplemental data beyond that because we like being helpful and throwing in extra stuff, but those two services are the core of what we do.
+We do international and USPS address verification and geocoding.
+We provide some supplemental data beyond that because we like being helpful and throwing in extra stuff, but these services are the core of what we do.

 Not every provider does what we do.
 Differences in how they offer validation or what version of geocodes they return affects their speed.
 So choosing a provider that does more, or who provides data that takes an unnecessarily long amount of time to put together, is like choosing a destination that's three towns over—it's going to take longer.